zisispolychronidis/ChatRF/README.md

 - Records and transcribes voice using `faster-whisper`.
 - Generates replies with a local LLM using Ollama.
 - Speaks responses via `espeak-ng`.
-- Plays a calming “thinking melody” during processing.
+- Plays a “thinking melody” during processing.
-- Automatically exits on silence or timeout.
+- Automatically exits on timeout.
 - Custom system prompt optimized for ham radio conversations.

 ### 🌐 Modules